Hybrid Cloud Data Center: Pros & Cons and Application Scenarios

 For many companies, hybrid cloud acts as a safe, private gateway environment to cloud computing.
 It functions as a protected space in taking the first steps towards embracing cloud computing.
-Legacy applications like T-Systems offer standard transition services to companies to transition them to the cloud.
+Legacy applications offer standard transition services to companies to transition them to the cloud.

 When companies experience data demand peaks periods, higher computing capabilities are needed.
 In scenarios such as retail stores during Christmas periods or streaming services when a major entertainment event happens, hybrid cloud can smoothly combine both the private and public cloud environment to handle such demands.
 This occurrence is referred to as cloud bursting.